ircv3/ircv3-specifications/extensions/setname.md

 The `SETNAME` message MUST NOT be sent to clients which do not have the `draft/setname` capability negotiated.

-This server-to-client `SETNAME` message looks as follows:
+The server-to-client `SETNAME` message looks as follows:

     :nick!user@host SETNAME :realname goes here